fabriziobertocci/coloradoScoreboard/readme.md

 -----
 ## Hardware
-To get the CTS serial stream, you need:
+To get the CTS serial stream, see as follows.
+To get the Gen7/WA-2 serial stream see that section further below.

 1) An RS-232 port, e.g. a USB to RS-232 cable.
 Any converter is fine (or if you have a board with a RS232, even better)